-My interest started when I came across the court inquiry.
-Reading the facts there demonstrated to me that much of what we think we know about something may things made up after the event.
+My interest started when I came across a transcript of the court inquiry.
+Reading the facts there demonstrated to me that much of what we think we know about something, may be things made up after the event.

 Two television companies have contacted me about making programmes about the mystery, and I assisted presenting a documentary about the "Mary Celeste" for TV3 France.

 Looking at the theories, it is worth pointing out how unlikely some are.
 The Bermuda Triangle is far, far away from the ship's route.
 There were no submarines or sea monsters reported active in the area, and the aliens that visited me last week from the planet Zog assured me they were NOT involved.
 A Dr Who episode suggested it was the work of the Daleks but they can't swim or climb ropes.

 It was a short voyage, with a good captain and first officer, a cook and four professional seamen, who were there by choice.
 A mutiny is, therefore, not likely.
 The cargo was not of high value or one that could be disposed of easily, and under the circumstances it is unlikely that an insurance fraud was involved.

 If the food on board was contaminated, this would have been quickly discovered, as it was eaten by the new crew and the onward voyage to Genoa was uneventful.

 A popular theory at the time was that a giant squid, octopus, kraken or other large sea-creature attacked the ship and snatched off all its crew and passengers and devoured them.